EnriqueSLeeK/42-labs_api_challenge/README.md

 ## Installing the dependencies
 Some of them might not be necessary to install if they are present in your system.
 ### Arch linux
-Installing postgresql and the library required to do the connection:
+Installing postgresql and the library:
 ```
 pacman -S postgresql
 ```